We're pleased to provide this overview of the posting, recruiting, selection, hiring, and orientation process for non-academic employees.

 Preparing and extending an offer

 When you extend a verbal offer to a candidate, move them to the Offer folder in the ATS.
-This gives you the option of also generating a written offer.

 Once your finalist has accepted the job and you have agreed on a start date: